chromium/chromium/docs/speed/addressing_performance_regressions.md

 [this spreadsheet](https://docs.google.com/spreadsheets/d/1xaAo0_SU3iDfGdqDJZX_jRV0QtkufwHUKH3kQKF3YQs/edit#gid=0),
 who you can cc on a performance bug if you have questions.

+(Googlers only) For broad overview of various performance tools available for Chrome and where lab perf fits in, see [go/chrome-performance-how](http://go/chrome-performance-how).

 ## Understanding the bisect results

 ### The bug comment